ledzefflin/lodash-fp-ex/README.md

 ```

 ### toBool
- 'true' and 'false' string and other argument convert to Boolean type.
+ 'true', 'false' string and other argument convert to Boolean type.
 ```
 _.toBool(value)
 ```